National Zoo and Conservation Biology Institute (NZCBI)

 Great Plains Science Program (GPSP)

 GPSP aims to study and conserve North America’s Great Plains ecosystem collaboratively, through research, restoration, and education.
 GPSP collaborates internally with multiple NZCBI research centers and with Smithsonian cultural and education programs, as well as externally, with tribal nations, private landowners, federal and state agencies, NGO’s and academia.
 Through these partnerships, GPSP applies a holistic approach to help sustain and improve this globally imperiled ecosystem’s functionality and resiliency.
-GPSP uses innovative approaches and advanced technology to answer important research questions on multiple facets of the ecosystem’s flora and fauna, as well as the interactions in-between, to better inform restoration practices.
+GPSP uses innovative approaches and advanced technology to answer important research questions on multiple facets of the ecosystem’s flora and fauna, as well as the interactions in between, to better inform restoration practices.

 Virginia Working Landscapes (VWL)